Urgh, did I really do that… again?

 You become a grey mass, walking around like a zombie.

 There’s no energy in you; people walk right past you; the things you do are a dead colour to you and others.

 It took me several doctors’ appointments and a scary surgery to make a resolution to move on from my mistakes and self-punishment.

 I don’t wish for anyone to wait until such a drastic effect takes place to get a kick in the teeth.

-So, visualise all the lights you’re born with within you.
+So, visualise all the lights you were born with within you.

-When you feel you deserve to punish you, it’s hard to think anything else than punishing you.
+When you feel you deserve to be punished, it’s hard to think of anything other than punishing you.

-But remember, holding onto guilt and punishment, you’re putting your mind and body at risk that affects you for the rest of your life.
+But remember, by holding onto guilt and punishment, you’re putting your mind and body at risk, which will affect you for the rest of your life.

 Robert Downey Jr. got it right: